 Rose oil is noted for its ability to help bring balance, harmony, and a sense of well-being.
 According to the EDR, it is stimulating and elevating to the mind.
 It can help a person overcome insecurities.

-If it takes a room full of rose petals piled from floor to ceiling to yield one cup of rose essential oil, how can rose oil sell for $10 to $20 a bottle?
-Here are some clues…
+The quality of the oil is critical.
+You will be astonished to know that it takes a room full of rose petals piled from floor to ceiling to yield one cup of rose essential oil.
+How come it sells for $10 to $20 a bottle?

 - The rose petals may not have picked early in the morning.

-- The rose petals may not have been distilled as soon as possible after being picked.
+- The petals may not have been distilled as soon as possible after being picked.

 - The petals may have been distilled too quickly or at too high a temperature.

-- Synthetic chemicals or even other less expensive essential oils may have been added.
+- Synthetic chemicals or even other less expensive essential oils may be added to it.

-With rose essential oil, price is an excellent indicator of quality.
-Expect to pay between $1.75 and $3.00 per drop for a top quality Rose essential oil.
+Price is an excellent indicator of quality.
+Expect to pay between $1.75 and $3.00 per drop for a top quality oil.

 Why Is Quality Important?

-If you put it on your skin, it’s going to get into the bloodstream and go to virtually every cell in your body.
+If you put the oil on your skin, it’s going to get into the bloodstream and go to virtually every cell in your body.
 If you inhale it, it’s going to to go your brain in seconds.
 Do you want natural or synthetic compounds going to your brain?
-You have a choice here!
+You have to make a choice here!